-Hopefully these travel tips will help you be Happy Travelers and save money, time, or aggravation on future trips.
+Hopefully these travel tips will help you be Happy Travelers and save money, time, and stress on future trips.

 “Keep a drawer at home for your regular travel items—not just your passport, but also things like a travel adaptor, notebook and pen, travel-sized toiletries, sunglasses, toothbrush, etc., maybe even a set of clothes, rather than putting each of these items in their respective locations within your home.
 This way, when your next trip comes about, you can be ‘good to go’ at a moment’s notice, and find all your essentials ready in one place.”